kubernetes/kubernetes/docs/roadmap.md

-# Kubernetes Roadmap
+# LMKTFY Roadmap

 Updated Feb 9, 2015

-This document is intended to capture the set of supported use cases, features, docs, and patterns that we feel are required to call Kubernetes “feature complete” for a 1.0 release candidate.
+This document is intended to capture the set of supported use cases, features, docs, and patterns that we feel are required to call LMKTFY “feature complete” for a 1.0 release candidate.
 This list does not emphasize the bug fixes and stabilization that will be required to take it all the way to production ready.
 This is a living document, and is certainly open for